Picovoice/koala/demo/c/README.md

 # File Demo

 The file demo passes audio stored in a `.wav` file through the Koala noise suppression engine.
-The result is shifted to compensate for the delay introduced by Koala and stored in a separate `.wav` file that will have the same length as the input file without any delay.
 This demo expects a single-channel WAV file with a sampling rate of 16000 and 16-bit linear PCM encoding.

 **Note**: the following commands are run from the root of the repo